Enhancing Network Failure Mitigation with Performance-Aware Ranking: Introduction

 \section{Introduction}

-Data center networks often incur a variety of (concurrent) failures ranging from failed or lossy links to localized, persistent congestion.
-It takes time to repair these failures~\cite{GCP-Incidents}; \eg operators require days to replace optical links and hours to fix hardware-induced packet corruptions~\cite{Wu_NetPilot, Bogle_TEAVAR, Gao-Scouts,Zhuo_CorrOpt}.

-Cloud providers install mitigations to reduce the impact of failures while they work on repairs.
-With the economic importance of cloud services and the increasing likelihood of failures at scale, it is crucial to find and implement effective mitigations quickly.
+Datacenter networks often incur a variety of (concurrent) failures ranging from failed or lossy links to localized, persistent congestion.
+Repairing these failures takes time~\cite{GCP-Incidents}.
+For example, operators require days to replace optical links and hours to fix hardware-induced packet corruptions~\cite{Wu_NetPilot, Bogle_TEAVAR, Gao-Scouts,Zhuo_CorrOpt}.
+As a result, cloud providers install mitigations to reduce the impact of failures while they work on repairs.
 In this paper, we focus on \textit{network-level} mitigations\footnote{We use network-level mitigations and mitigations interchangeably.
-We briefly discuss application-level mitigations in \secref{s:other-details}.} such as disabling links or switches, re-routing traffic, \etc These are effective because of the path and resource diversity in data center networks.
+We briefly discuss application-level mitigations in \secref{s:other-details}.} such as disabling links or switches and re-routing traffic.
+These are effective because of the path and resource diversity in datacenter networks.

-Nowadays, cloud providers are turning to automation to find effective mitigation for each failure.
-For instance, \azure utilizes automation for nearly $80\%$ of its incidents.
+Given the economic importance of cloud services and the increasing likelihood of failures at scale, it is essential to find and implement effective mitigations quickly.
+Today, cloud providers are increasingly using automation to mitigate each incident.
+For example, \azure uses automation for nearly $80\%$ of its incidents.
 An auto-mitigation system allows an operator to pre-define a limited set of potential mitigations for each type of failure.
 The system then chooses the ``best'' mitigation for each individual incident.
-Thus, at its core, an auto-mitigation system \textit{\textbf{ranks mitigations}} based on one or more criteria.
-To be effective, it must do so \textbf{\textit{quickly}}; data at~\azure shows mitigation must be in place within $5$ minutes (see also~\cite{Gao-Scouts}) of operators localizing the failure.
+At its core, an auto-mitigation system \textit{\textbf{ranks mitigations}} based on one or more criteria, and it must do so \textbf{\textit{quickly}} to be effective.
+At \azure, mitigations must be in place within $5$ minutes~\cite{Gao-Scouts} of failure localization.